dksasaki/MOM6_COBALT_NEUS25/exps/NEUS25.COBALT/README2.md

 This guide walks through setting up and running the MOM6-COBALT regional ocean-biogeochemistry model for the Northeast US continental shelf.

+## Prerequisites

+- Linux/Unix environment with MPI
+- Fortran compiler (Intel or GNU)
+- NetCDF libraries
+- ~2TB storage for inputs, ~5TB for outputs

 ## Workflow Overview

 ### Setup Phase